 Various sources recommend a number of about 15 keywords.
 However, the quality and not the quantity should be in the foreground.

-Tip 1: According to SEO Berlin, there are different tools and possibilities for researching similar keywords and their volumes.
+Tip 1: There are different tools and possibilities for researching similar keywords and their volumes.
 Among others, the AdWords keyword planner or Ubersuggest can be used for this.
 In addition, it makes sense to look at the search trends for keywords on YouTube or Google via Google Trends.
 This can also be used to identify the seasonal nature of certain topics.

 Tip 2: Especially niche topics with longtail keywords often have more potential than you think.
 Even if the average search queries per month are comparatively low, the competitive situation for such topics is usually also lower.
 This usually results in a lower supply of search results, which increases the chances of appearing on the search results page with a matching search query.